Simples in a cotilting heart: Introduction

 All of our characterisations of the simple objects of a cotilting heart may be regarded as part of {\em Auslander-Reiten theory,} but only the last makes direct appeal to almost split morphisms in the module category.
 This final description relies on the {\em approximation theory} of the complete cotorsion pair $(\Ccal, \Ccal^{\perp}).$ The almost split morphisms that appear are left almost split morphisms that enjoy the \textbf{strong} uniqueness property (Definition~\ref{D:strong left AR seq}).
 It is included in the following summary of all our results on the torsion simple objects of a cotilting heart.

 {\bf Theorem A} (Theorems~\ref{thm: simples t/tf tf/t} and \ref{Thm: las and specials}, Proposition~\ref{prop: inj envelope}, Corollary~\ref{cor: crit inj env})

-{\it The following statements are equivalent for a module $N$. \begin{enumerate} \item $N$ is isomorphic to the injective envelope of a torsion simple $S$ in $\Hcal_\tau$. \item $N$ is a critical neg-isolated module in $\Ccal$. \item There exists a short exact sequence in $\Mod{R},$ where $S$ is torsion-free, almost torsion, $a$ is a $\Ccal^{\perp_1}$-envelope, and $b$ is a strong left almost split morphism in $\Ccal$. \end{enumerate} }
+{\it The following statements are equivalent for a module $N$. \begin{enumerate} \item $N$ is isomorphic to the injective envelope of a torsion simple $S$ in $\Hcal_\tau$. \item $N$ is a critical neg-isolated module in $\Ccal$. \item There exists a short exact sequence in $\Mod{R},$ where $S$ is torsionfree, almost torsion, $a$ is a $\Ccal^{\perp_1}$-envelope, and $b$ is a strong left almost split morphism in $\Ccal$. \end{enumerate} }

 A strong left almost split morphism is either a monomorphism or epimorphism (Lemma~\ref{lem: strong las mono or epi}).
-Theorem A includes a characterisation of the torsion simple objects of the heart as the torsion free modules that appear as {\em kernels} of strong left almost split morphisms in $\Ccal,$ while its dual, the next Theorem B, characterises the torsion free simple objects as shifts of torsion modules that arise as {\em cokernels} of strong left almost split morphisms in $\Ccal.$
+Theorem A includes a characterisation of the torsion simple objects of the heart as the torsionfree modules that appear as {\em kernels} of strong left almost split morphisms in $\Ccal,$ while its dual, the next Theorem B, characterises the torsionfree simple objects as shifts of torsion modules that arise as {\em cokernels} of strong left almost split morphisms in $\Ccal.$